Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 3.3.
 Enjoying Hoi An Specialities

-In the atmosphere of the Hoi An Full Moon Festival, visitor can enjoy some tasty specialities.
+In the atmosphere of the Hoi An Full Moon Festival, visitors can enjoy some tasty specialities.

 Hoi An people have always been proud of their wide range of yummy dishes for visitors whether they are domestic or foreign.
 Compared to other regions in Viet Nam, Hoi An people tend to season their dishes with lots of spices.
 Visiting Hoi An, you may come across some herbal gardens like those in Tra Que village.
 The locals grow and use many kinds of coriander for their daily dishes.